wpmudev/coursepress/README.md

 The prefered way to implement different code is to move pro/campus code into the subfolders `/campus` and `/premium`.
 Code in the other directories is supposed to be core-plugin code (i.e. free plugin).

-Any images/js/css code that is not core/free plugin should also be moved into the product directory.
+Any images/js/css code that is not for free plugin should also be moved into the product directory (e.g. pro-only jS goes to `premium/assets/js/src`).

 ### Product conditions